 At Ngorongoro Crater, we had our own tent.
 Upon check-in we were told that during daylight it was fine for us to walk around outside, but after dark we had to be escorted by a Maasai guide to the dinner tent.
 Soon, we found out why: I was reading a book just outside of my tent in the early evening when I heard heavy footsteps.
 I looked up and saw 3 giraffes headed our way!
 They literally came right up to our tent.
 I could have gone up and touched them, but I did not obviously.
 I sat and watched, and it was such an awesome experience to truly be in the wild.
 Apparently, elephants and the occasional lion sometimes venture up that way too, so that’s why we had to have a guide!

-Thank you so much to the Niemers for the interview!
-If readers have questions for either hiker, feel free to email me and I will pass your message along (email@example.com)
+If readers have questions for either hiker, feel free to email me and I will pass your message along (firstname.lastname@example.org)

 Pin it for later!